Clinton offers Myanmar first rewards for reform

 Clinton also said it would "be difficult to begin a new chapter" until Myanmar began making peace with ethnic rebels.

-Clinton pressed Myanmar to halt what U.S. officials say are illicit contacts with North Korea, including trade in missile technology, and to honor U.N. sanctions imposed on Pyongyang because of its nuclear program.
+Clinton pressed Myanmar to halt what U.S. officials say are illicit contacts with North Korea, including trade in missile technology, and to honour U.N. sanctions imposed on Pyongyang because of its nuclear programme.

 SUU KYI BACKS U.S. ENGAGEMENT